Welcome to the European Tinnitus Course website

 History of the course

 The course was developed by Dr Ross Coles in the late 1970's.
-There have been 27 courses so far, making it one of the longest running tinnitus courses in the world.
+There have been 28 courses so far, making it one of the longest running tinnitus courses in the world.
 Understandably there have been many changes during this period: not only has the teaching faculty changed with time but also our knowledge of tinnitus has changed and with it the content of the course.
-In addition the location of the course has moved: initially the course was held in Nottingham but in 2002 a decision was made that it should be moved to Cambridge.
+In addition the location of the course has moved: initially the course was held in Nottingham and between 2002 and 2010 it ran in Cambridge.
+After a break of 8 years a decision has been taken to hold the next course in Manchester UK.